 Walter Messick- Walt tells about his mountain dulcimer, bowed/plucked saltry, and upright piano dulcimer building:"After moving from Philadelphia to the mountains to pastor two small Lutheran churches, I fell in love with the musical heritage of the area.
 In 1981, one of my parishioners, good friend and national treasure, Albert Hash, and his talented daughter, Audrey, apprenticed me for a year prior to his death, starting me on a path that changed my life forever.
 Making musical instruments has become a passion and way of life.
 The lives of several instrument makers have touched me deeply and for which I am eternally grateful.
 As I mentioned earlier, Albert Hash and Audrey Hash-Ham not only taught me instrument making skills, but even more importantly, the values of sharing, giving, helping, caring, accepting and loving.
 Russ Sturgill, Bob Mize, Wayne Henderson, Gerald Anderson, all well known local instrument makers, have shared friendship, time and knowledge, especially in the beginning when I was a novice getting started back in the early 80’s After being “on the road”, so to speak, for over 20 years exhibiting at craft shows up and down the east coast, Because of the excellent foundation my mentors imparted to me I was able to exhibit at many of the finest craft shows in the country and have won many awards and honor, including exhibiting at the Kennedy Center in Washington, DC, The National Folk Festival in Richmond, Virginia and The Abby Rockefeller Museum in Williamsburg, Virginia.
 I am a member of Holston Mountain Artisans, Virginia Carolina Craftsmen, The Artisan Center of Virginia, Round the Mountain Southwest Virginia Artisan Network, including being juried into Heartwood."

-Chris Testerman is a fiddle maker from Whitetop, VA.
-He has apprenticed under Audrey Hash Ham for several years.
+Chris Testerman is a fiddle/banjo/dulcimer maker from Whitetop, VA.
+He has apprenticed under Audrey Hash Ham for several years making fiddles, and with Walter Messick making dulcimers.
 Many of his fiddles have carved scrolls and backs, in the style of Albert Hash's.
+In 2013, Chris completed apprenticeship with Walt Messick for the Virginia Folklife Program.
 Chris is also a multi-instrumentalist, and artist.
 He performs with the Cabin Creek Boys.
 He has won many awards in old time fiddle competitions.
 Chris will also have art for sale at the festival.
-Chris' website
+Chris' website, and here is a video on Chris and his fiddle making.

-Larry Hicks is a guitar maker from Castlewood, Virginia.
+Larry Hicks, is a guitar maker from Castlewood, Virginia.
 He and his father Allen Hicks have both been making instruments for over ten years.
 He has made over 40 guitars and has had his instruments on display at Heartwood Center in Abingdon, and many other luthiers shows in the Blue Ridge.
-Larry says, "I have a love for working with wood – it's exciting to hear what it sounds like when you get them made."
+Larry says, "I have a love for working with wood – it's exciting to hear what it sounds like when you get them made." if you would like to talk to Larry about a guitar, his email is firstname.lastname@example.org.

 Randal Eller has always been a talented carpenter.
 In 1980 he had the good fortune to meet the most famous and accomplished instrument maker in Southwest Virginia, Albert Hash.
 Albert Hash immediately recognized Mr. Eller's talents in carpentry and invited him into his home to learn instrument making.
 A quarter of a century later Mr. Eller continues to make fiddles and mandolins in the Hash tradition at his home-workshop in Chilhowie, Virginia. www.ellerinstruments.com